foreseecode/verint-xm-cordova-plugin/README.md

 `cordova plugin add https://github.com/foreseecode/foresee-sdk-cordova-plugin`

 > this will automaticly add `    compile "com.foresee.sdk:sdk:+"` to your `build.gradle` file

+* All initial steps are same as described in our  [Android Getting Started](https://developer.foresee.com/docs/tutorial)

-* Add a new Application class to your project and and AndroidManifest.xml.
-Same as described in our [Android Getting Started](https://developer.foresee.com/docs/tutorial)
+* Add a new Application class to your project and AndroidManifest.xml.

 > skip this step if you already have one

+* Add `foresee_configuration.json` file in your `res/raw` folder as described [Android Getting Started](https://developer.foresee.com/docs/tutorial)

 * Call the `ForeSee.start(this)` in your Application class within you `onCreate` method

-* Add `foresee_configuration.json` file in your `res/raw` folder as described [Android Getting Started](https://developer.foresee.com/docs/tutorial)

-* Now you can use `cordova.plugins.ForeSeeAPI` in your JavaScript code
+* Now you can use `cordova.plugins.ForeSeeAPI` in your JavaScript code for example:

-* Currently supported methods:
-   * `ForeSeeAPI.checkEligibility(success, failure)`
-   * `ForeSeeAPI.showSurvey(surveyId, success, failure)`
-   * `ForeSeeAPI.checkEligibility(surveyId, success, failure)`
+`cordova.plugins.ForeSeeAPI.checkEligibility(_onSuccess, _onFailure);`

+* Fore all suported methods please check out official portal [ForeSee Developer Portal](https://developer.foresee.com)

 ----
 ## iOS